 Displays a dialog box showing the name, version, and any copyright information or other related data for your application.
 Typically, you should present this information using an IRIS IM dialog rather than using online help.

+Separators are added automatically.
 See the program listing in Example C-4 for an example of creating a Help menu.

 Implementing a Help Button